Skip to content

 We keep risky actions behind named review until the lane has earned more trust.

-We optimize visible sales document drag first: RFQs, routing, follow-up, handoff, support, and record quality.
+We optimize visible sales packet drag first: RFQs, proposals, quote context, follow-up, CRM handoff, and record quality.

 Scoped execution board